 We are beyond thrilled that our writers have been recognized by the Recording Academy and the wider industry for the 2018 GRAMMY Awards® nominations.
-Twelve of Downtown’s clients have received nods or have played significant contributions to 18 nominations, across a variety of 17 categories.
+Nine of Downtown’s clients have received nods or have played significant contributions to 14 nominations.
 See the full lineup below:

 Benny Blanco, the three-time winner and fourteen-time nominee, is up again for Song of the Year for “Issues”* performed by Julia Michaels, and contributions to Best Pop Vocal Album, ÷ (Divide) by Ed Sheeran.
 The album includes “Happier” written by Ryan Tedder and produced by Benny Blanco (who also produced 5 other tracks on the album).

 Two-time winner, Jason Isbell and The 400 Unit, is nominated for 3 awards with Best Americana Album & Best American Roots Album for The Nashville Sound, and Best American Roots Song for “If We Were Vampires.”

 — Jason IsBells Will Be Ringing (@JasonIsbell) November 28, 2017

 The single, "Let My Mother Live," written by John Leventhal, performed by Blind Boys Of Alabama, from Almost Home is nominated for Best American Roots Performance.